MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 you change any of the numbers ending in ', you may have trouble getting other software and hardware to work with your wallet.
 If you don't supply `consumingDerivationPathOpt`, your consuming wallet will be generated entirely at random.

-`earningDerivationPath` is the derivation path from the generated seed number to be used to generate the earning wallet.
+`earningDerivationPathOpt` is the derivation path from the generated seed number to be used to generate the earning wallet.
 By convention, it is "m/44'/60'/0'/0/1", but you can supply whatever path you want.
 Note that if you change any of the numbers ending in ', you may have trouble getting other software and hardware to work with your wallet.
 If you don't supply `earningDerivationPathOpt`, your earning wallet will be generated entirely at random.